buda-base/drs-deposit/DRS-BATCH-PROCESSING/RelatedFilesDesign.md

         W1KG8321-I1KG8359-3up.pdf       W1KG8321-I1KG8359
         W1KG8321-I1KG8360-3up.pdf       W1KG8321-I1KG8360
 ```

-In the batch building process, each Volume (right) becomes an object, and the volumes are arbitrarily grouped into batches (each batch only contains Volumes from one Work).
+The DRS batch building process (for a work), packages each Volume (right) into an object, and the volumes are arbitrarily grouped into batches.
+Each batch only contains Volumes from one Work.
+One work can span several batches.
 The BDRC batch building process does not currently support creating a related link for each Volume to its print master [^tbd].
 The plan is to create one DRS object per Work, containing all the Print Masters for that work.
 The DRS content model for this structure is DOCUMENT (See [^drsContent]).

+The system will create one Print Master batch for each work.
+The batch will contain one DRS Object which contains all the PrintMaster PDF files (the left column above)

+The Print master batches

-[^tbd] This can be investigated.
+[^tbd]: This can be investigated.
 There seems to be a workaround in the way an object is constructed.
-The system will create one Print Master batch for each work.
-The batch will contain Oneob
 #### Low level build scripts
-For this reason, we'll have to add another low level batch building program will need creation.
-Ideally, it might support both Outlines and Print Masters, but that is an option, not a requirement - we could create separate routines for each content model.
+For this reason, we'll have to add another low level batch building program.
+Ideally, it would support both Outlines and Print Masters, but that is an option, not a requirement - we could create separate routines for each content model.
 These routines will require:
 * Options to `getReadies`: we need to build a separate batch building stream for related files, and for the files they relate to. `getReadies` needs to pass an argument to the database which restricts is domain of inquiry to either Works, or to Outlines or PrintMasters.
 * `project.conf` template (the source from which we create batch building projects)
 ### Changes to database